In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 - You are working with a technology team that can’t work on your project for 6 months.
 What would you say and do to convince them that your project is very important and should be worked on first?

 Learn a step-by-step process for answering behavioral and leadership questions and find many additional examples by visiting our article on how to answer behavioral questions at tech companies.

-Although this guide primarily focuses on Meta/Facebook, it can be applied to any company.
+For company-specific insights, check out our Capital One behavioral interview guide.
 You may also find this guide to answering leadership questions useful.

-3.2 Product management questions ↑
+3.2 Product questions ↑

 - Product discovery questions, which evaluate your ability to uncover customer needs, define product requirements, and validate product concepts.